 Invisible aligners have proved to be a great addition in an orthodontist kit.
-The system of invisible plastic strips aligning your teeth perfectly has appealed to numerous people for obvious reasons.
+The system of invisible plastic trays aligning your teeth perfectly has appealed to numerous people for obvious reasons.
 People don’t want metallic rods covering their teeth anymore, because although they get the job done, they don’t look as good.

 The revolutionary treatment has made massive inroads in the dental care industry because of the better aesthetics it provides to the users.
 Use of invisible aligners can make your smile look breathtaking without many people noticing the treatment.

 However, when discussing the need for straighter teeth, people often come across references which likens the need for straighter teeth with that of looking good or enhancing the smile.
 While straightening the teeth may have a positive effect on the overall look, it’s not just done for cosmetic reasons, and actually has many other dental advantages.

 Straighter teeth, contrary to popular opinion, are not just a superficial treatment, but are in fact a necessity.
 The following list of illnesses that invisible aligners can cure proves the need for straighter teeth.